-When a prosthetic hip loosens over time, it may require a surgical procedure to repair the damage.
+When a hip replacement loosens over time, it may require a surgical procedure to repair the damage.
 At MedStar Orthopaedic Institute, our experienced hip surgeons perform a large volume of surgeries each year, including hip revision surgery.
 We pride ourselves on offering the least invasive surgical options to allow our patients to recover quickly from surgery and return to their regular lives faster.
 Our surgeons take the time to explain your unique condition to you thoroughly and walk you through your treatment from beginning to end.
 Our specialists will always encourage non-surgical options for hip replacement complications whenever possible and recommend surgery only when necessary.

-What causes a hip prosthesis to loosen?
+What causes it to loosen?

 There are a number of reasons a hip replacement can loosen over time, including: